NCIP/gdc-docs/docs/Data/File_Formats/VCF_Format.md

 0. __QUAL:__ Not populated
 0. __FILTER:__ The names of the filters that have flagged this variant.
 The types of filters used will depend on the variant caller used.
 0. __INFO:__ Additional information about the variant.
 This includes the annotation applied by the VEP.
 0. __FORMAT:__ The format of the sample genotype data in the next two columns.
-This includes colon-separated values.
+This includes descriptions of the colon-separated values.
 0. __NORMAL:__ Colon-separated values that describe the normal sample
 0. __TUMOR:__ Colon-separated values that describe the tumor sample